mjg0/Mirrors.jl/README.md

 # Mirrors.jl

 This repository contains my thesis and its associated code.
-It's a Julia package, and can be installed and used with:
+It's a Julia package, and can be installed with:

 ```jldoctest
 pkg> add https://github.com/mjg0/Mirrors.jl